-Course Code MAEC203CCT Course Title Agricultural Economics Semester II Scheme of Instruction: Scheme of Examinations: Total Duration : 60 Hrs Maximum Score : 100 Periods / Week : 4 Internal Evaluation : 30 Credits : 4 End Semester : 70 Instruction Mode : Lecture Exam Duration : 3 Hrs
+Course Code Course Title Semester

+MAEC203CCT Agricultural Economics II

+Scheme of Instruction: Scheme of Examination ns:

+seneme of first action. scheme of Examinations.

+Total Duration: 60 Hrs Maximum Score: 100

+Periods / Week: 4 Internal Evaluation: 30

+Credits: 4 End Semester: 70

+Instruction Mode: Lecture Exam Duration: 3Hrs

-The objective of this course is to provide a detailed treatment of issues in agricultural economics to those intending to specialize in this area.
-Its objective is to familiarize students with policy issues that are relevant to agricultural economics and enable them to analyze the issues, using basic micro-economic concepts.
+Course Objectives: The objective of this course is to provide a detailed treatment of issues in agricultural economics to those intending to specialize in this area.
+Its objective is to familiarize students with policy issues that are relevant to agricultural economics and enable them to analyze the issues, using basic macroeconomic concepts.

-- Pupil understands the relation and importance of agriculture in economic development. • - Students able to thoroughly comprehend the functional relationship between agricultural input and output • and methods to increase resource use efficiency. - Pupil understand the importance of agricultural price policy and the main functions of agricultural markets. - Students comprehend the effect of globalization and changed world economic order and rules in agriculture.
+- Pupil understands the relation and importance of agriculture in economic development. - Students are able to thoroughly comprehend the functional relationship between agricultural input and output and methods to increase resource use efficiency. - Pupils understand the importance of agricultural price policy and the main functions of agricultural markets. - Students comprehend the effect of globalization and changed world economic order and rules in agriculture.

-Unit Course Content Instruction Hours Ι Agriculture and Economic Development: Nature and scope of agricultural economics; Role of agriculture in economic development; Interdependence between agriculture and industry; Models of interaction between agriculture and the rest of the economy- Lewis model, Ranis-Fei model; Theories of Agricultural development- Shultzian theory of transforming traditional agriculture, Mellor's and Boserup's theory of agriculture development 16 п Agricultural Production function and resource use efficiency: Production Function analysis in agriculture- increasing and decreasing production function, stages of rational and irrational production; Production Function approach- Cobb-Douglas Production Function, Spillman's Production Function and Quadratic Production Function; Principles of Resource allocation-Conditions of equilibrium for factor-factor relationship, factor-product relationship, product-product relationship and general equilibrium condition, Limitations of production function approach; Farm Budgeting- Partial Budgeting and Total Budgeting, Limitations of Farm Budgeting method.
-14 III Agricultural Prices and Marketing: Agricultural Price policy in developing countries- Objectives and main elements of agricultural price policy; Behaviour of agricultural prices - Cobweb model; Agricultural markets and efficiency -Types of agricultural markets, Criteria for judging efficiency of the system of agricultural marketing, Marketed and marketable surplus; Risk and Uncertainty in agriculture-Difference between risk and uncertainty, types of uncertainty and measures to meet risk and uncertainty 15 IV Indian agriculture and economic reforms: Globalisation of Indian Agriculture- Privatisation and liberalization of Indian agriculture, Role of Multinationals in Indian Agriculture; WTO and India's trade in agricultural commodities- Export potentials of agricultural commodities, Measures taken by India to increase exports of agricultural commodities, WTO and India's imports of agricultural commodities, Measures taken to reduce India's imports of agricultural commodities, Impact of 'Agreement on Trade Related Aspects' of Intellectual Property Rights' on Indian Agriculture; Tennurial arrangement in Indian Agriculture.
-15
+Unit Course Content Instruction Hours I Agriculture and Economic Development: Nature and scope of agricultural economics; Role of agriculture in economic development; Interdependence between agriculture and industry; Models of interaction between agriculture and the rest of the economy- Lewis model, Ranis-Fei model; Theories of Agricultural development- Shultzian theory of transforming traditional agriculture, Mellor's and Boserup's theory of agriculture development 16 II Agricultural Production function and resource use efficiency: Production Function analysis in agriculture- increasing and decreasing production function, stages of rational and irrational production; Production Function approach-Cobb-Douglas Production Function, Spillman's Production Function and Quadratic Production Function; Principles of Resource allocation-Conditions of equilibrium for factor-factor relationship, factor-product relationship, product-product relationship and general equilibrium condition, Limitations of production function approach; Farm Budgeting-Partial Budgeting and Total Budgeting, Limitations of Farm Budgeting method.
+14 Ш Agricultural Prices and Marketing: Agricultural Price policy in developing countries- Objectives and main elements of agricultural price policy; Behaviour of agricultural prices - Cobweb model; Agricultural markets and efficiency -Types of agricultural markets, Criteria for judging efficiency of the system of agricultural marketing, Marketed and marketable surplus; Risk and Uncertainty in agriculture-Difference between risk and uncertainty, types of uncertainty and measures to meet risk and uncertainty 15 IV Indian agriculture and economic reforms: Globalisation of Indian Agriculture- Privatisation and liberalization of Indian agriculture, Role of Multinationals in Indian Agriculture; WTO and India's trade in agricultural commodities- Export potentials of agricultural commodities, Measures taken by India to increase exports of agricultural commodities, WTO and India's imports of agricultural commodities, Measures taken to reduce India's imports of agricultural commodities, Impact of 'Agreement on Trade Related Aspects' of Intellectual Property Rights' on 15